victorths/conduit/CONTRIBUTING.md

 ## Commits
 The project uses [melos](https://pub.dev/packages/melos) for tooling, which provides autoversioning based on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 Commits to `master` will usually be squashed from PRs, so make sure that the PR name uses conventional commits to trigger the versioning and publishing CI; you do NOT need to use conventional commits on each commit to your branch.

+## Licensing
+The predessor project, [Aqueduct](https://www.github.com/stablekernel/aquedect), and the corresponding dependencies will retain their BSD and MIT licenses copyrighted by stablekernel.
+Any subsequent work done on Conduit and changes to dependencies will fall under the BSD-2 liecense attirbuted to conduit-dart and fellow contributors.
+So any additional package created from scratch for this mono-repo must contain the root level license.